hphilpotts/Simpsons-Guess-Who-Project-1-General-Assembly-SEI-66/readme.md

 ```
 - Success!
 Not the 'quick win' I'd hoped for but a major step in terms of improving playability.
 - Next 'quick win' (_tempting fate agian_) is adding a few more questions.
 For example: Maude and Edna Krabappel have the same properties, by adding more properties and more questions, gameplay will be improved.
 Should be a lot simpler!
+- _I've realised far, far too late that rather than adding every new boolean property (e.g. hasTie) to the char object constructor, I can simply assign a property:true to some characters, all others will return `falsy`..._
+- Done - not too much work!